*Says BVAS‘ll return power to Nigerians

 On doubts being created by the Osun tribunal over discrepancies of three reports of accreditation and why should INEC give three reports

-Meanwhile, the BVAS as designed, whenever it is idle, will upload accredited data on its own, particularly during the period the presiding officer is busy sorting and counting ballot papers.
-Thus, if for example, at the end of the poll, there were 150 total accredited numbers but while the BVAS was idle only 100 of them with their unique voter’s identification number (VIN) had been uploaded, the presiding officer must ensure that the remaining 50 data is pushed (uploaded) into the server.
+Meanwhile, the BVAS as designed, whenever it is idle, it will upload accredited data on its own particularly during the period the presiding officer is busy sorting and counting ballot papers.
+Thus, if for example, at the end of the poll there was 150 total accredited numbers but while the BVAS was idle only a 100 of that with their unique voters identification number (VIN) had been uploaded, the presiding officer must ensure that the remaining 50 data is pushed (uploaded) into the server.
 Where the presiding officer negligently or failed to upload the entire accredited data (150) except the 100 data uploaded by the BVAS when in idle mode, a certified true copy of the accreditation data should not be given at this point until the remaining data of the yet to be uploaded accredited voters (50) are uploaded.

-This is necessary because if the physical audit of the BVAS is carried out and the 50 remaining accredited data is added, it will be 150 accredited voters who tally with the form EC8A.
-This is not over-voting according to Section 51 of the 2022 Act which defines over-voting as a situation where the total number of votes cast exceeds the total number of accredited voters.
+This is necessary because if the physical audit of the BVAS is carried out and the 50 remaining number of accredited data is added, it will be 150 accredited voters which tallies with the form EC8A.
+This is not over-voting according to Section 51 of the 2022 Act that defines over-voting as a situation where the total number of votes cast exceeds total number of accredited voters.

 All these controversies would have been avoided if the initial incomplete report from the server which is a secondary source was marked “interim report.”